Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Related Work

 Isolating the security critical component of an LLM is beneficial from attack and defense perspectives.
 Previous work has shown multiple ways of using the identified component.
 From a defense perspective, it is possible to fine-tune the LLM while freezing the corresponding component to avoid destroying the learned safety features~\cite{liSafetyLayersAligned2024,weiAssessingBrittlenessSafety2024}.

 From an attack perspective, there are three ways to use the component: ablation~\cite{zhouRoleAttentionHeads2024}, intervention~\cite{kirchWhatFeaturesPrompts2024}, or optimization of the input to attack the component~\cite{linUnderstandingJailbreakAttacks2024}.
-Ablation corresponds to disabling the component during generation, preventing the model from classifying the safety of the input.
+Ablation disables the component during generation, preventing the model from classifying the safety of the input.
 Interventions operate by adding a perturbation to the embedding at the position of the component.
-If the component is a classifier, the perturbation corresponds to the direction orthogonal to its decision boundary.
+In the case of a classifier, the perturbation corresponds to the direction orthogonal to its decision boundary.

 In this work, we extract a surrogate classifier which can be attacked directly with a heuristic-free adversarial objective.
-While interventions can be applied to the candidates, they may not lead to feasible input perturbations (\ie it may not be possible to find a sequence of tokens that represent the intervention), which limits the characterization of alignment failures in adversarial settings.
+While interventions can be applied to the candidates, they may not lead to feasible input perturbations, limiting the characterization of alignment failures.